JordanMartinez/purescript-jordans-reference/22-Projects/src/01-Node-and-Halogen/01-ReadLine-and-Aff/04-Basic-Aff-Functions.md

 runAff_ :: forall a.
 (Either Error a -> Effect Unit) -> Aff a -> Effect Unit
 ```
 Breaking this down, `runAff_` takes two arguments (explained in reverse):
-- an `Aff` instance to run in the `Effect` monad context
+- an `Aff` value to run in the `Effect` monad context
-- a function for handling the asynchronous computation that failed with an `Error` instance or a successful output instance, `a`.
+- a function for handling the asynchronous computation that failed with an `Error` value or a successful output value, `a`.

 Using it should look something like:
 ```purescript